 - Removing red tape and restrictions on ways to immediately access more spectrum, including spectrum sharing

-- The Commission for Communications Regulation (ComReg) in Ireland is temporarily releasing extra radio spectrum in the 700 MHz and 2.6 GHz bands to provide additional capacity for mobile phone and broadband provision and liberalizing the use of 2.1 GHz so that it can be used for 4G and other technologies, rather than just for 3G.
+- The Commission for Communications Regulation (ComReg) in Ireland has temporarily released extra radio spectrum in the 700 MHz and 2.6 GHz bands to provide additional capacity for mobile phone and broadband provision and liberalizing the use of 2.1 GHz so that it can be used for 4G and other technologies, rather than just for 3G.

-- Saudi Arabia is releasing available spectrum to MNOs in capacity bands, sub-1 GHz on a short-term basis (700 MHz band)
+- Saudi Arabia has released available spectrum to MNOs in capacity bands, sub-1 GHz on a short-term basis (700 MHz band).

-- Tunisia is making all IMT spectrum tech-neutral on a short-term basis
+- Tunisia has made all IMT spectrum tech-neutral on a short-term basis.

-- In Panama, the Regulator (Autoridad Nacional de los Servicios Públicos) will grant temporary spectrum licenses to MNOs for additional capacity upon request
+- In Panama, the Regulator (Autoridad Nacional de los Servicios Públicos) has granted temporary spectrum licenses to MNOs for additional capacity upon request.

-- An agreement between MNOs and Anatel in Brazil shows the agency will take any regulatory action necessary, including with spectrum, to make sure all services remain intact
+- An agreement between MNOs and Anatel in Brazil shows the agency could have taken and can still take any regulatory action necessary, including with spectrum, to make sure all services remain intact.

-- In Malaysia, regulator MCMC is providing Telekom Malaysia with early access to 700 MHz and 3.5 GHz on a trial basis.
-The resulting 5G network will provide connectivity at COVID-19 quarantine centres
+- In Malaysia, regulator MCMC has provided Telekom Malaysia with early access to 700 MHz and 3.5 GHz on a trial basis.
+The resulting 5G network will provide connectivity at COVID-19 quarantine centres.

 - South Africa’s regulator ICASA has made available the spectrum bands for temporary assignment in the following bands: 700 MHz, 800 MHz, 2.3 GHz, 2.6 GHz and 3.5 GHz.